Skip to Content

 This major Marsden fund-support project spans three years, starting 1 March 2018.
 It considers the Living Wage in NZ with regard to an array of stakeholders, utilising surveys, cases and interview inquiry and 'town hall' type meetings.
 The research team members are: Profs Stu Carr, Darrin Hodgetts, Jane Parker, Jim Arrowsmith and Jarrod Haar, Dr Siautu Alefaio-Tugia and Amanda Young-Hauser.

 The Institute of Management NZ (now Institute of Managers and Leaders Australia and New Zealand (MLANZ) commissioned MPOWER researchers to undertake a literature review and pilot study which will inform the updating of the MCI 2013 survey.
 The researchers have also recently produced a survey report based on the NZ MCI 2018 survey findings.
+They are currently developing a journal manuscript based on an extensive literature review and cross-national MCI survey data.
 The researchers involved are: Prof. Jane Parker, and Drs Fatima Junaid and Nazim Taskin.

 This MPOWER-Critical Management Studies SIG study is part-funded by the School of Management.
 It examines the roles and impacts of HR and line managers via an online survey.
 The research team comprises Dr Damian Ruth, Prof. Jane Parker and Jane Halteh.